loifloro/social-proof-section-master/README.md

 ### Continued development

 On the future project i will try to master using this 7-1 architecture, but for now Im gonna enhanced developing using grids.

+The only problem with this solution is that it still uses the old module system of Sass which is - @import, this module system is being deprecated to be replaced by @use

 ## Author